 Building a new custom home can be one of the most exciting experiences of your life.
 It's also one of the biggest investments you'll probably make.
 You'll want to enjoy your home building adventure, and that begins by doing a little homework.
 Here are the top things to consider when building your custom home:

 As carefully planned as custom home building projects can be, some aspects can still be unpredictable, so it's important to understand how your builder manages their timeline.
-Most likely be delays caused by weather issues, such as rain, snow, and extreme temperatures.
+There will most likely be delays caused by weather issues, such as rain, snow, and extreme temperatures.
 A good home builder, however, will factor potential delays like this into their overall timeframe to give you a better estimate of the project completion date.